aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/technical-articles/utilize-aspose-cells-in-other-programming-languages/choose-the-platform-and-other-interoperability-technology/_index.md

 Aspose.Cells is a spreadsheet processing component that allows you to generate, read, modify and write Excel® spreadsheets without utilizing Microsoft Excel®.

-- Aspose.Cells for Java - a Java class library and it is designed to work in Java applications.
+- Aspose.Cells for Java – a Java class library designed to work in Java applications.

 {{% /alert %}}